 Can you briefly explain why you decided to install this energy efficiency measure on your own, rather than going through the <PROGRAM>?

+Since spillover is best conceptualized as a program-level concept, the preferred approach is to ask the influence questions (Q.1-3 above) relative to the participant’s experience with the program, rather than relative to the participant’s experience with a specific project or incented measure (in cases where a unique participant implemented more than one project/measure through the program during the evaluation period).

 Reporting of Results

-Evaluators will report the following information relating to participant spillover data collection and analysis in annual EM&V reporting: 1) the number of participants surveyed; 2) the number of survey respondents reporting spillover; 3) the number of survey respondents who meet the spillover attribution threshold; 4) the number of respondents for which spillover savings were actually quantified; 5) the spillover savings for each project and overall; and 6) the spillover rate.
+Evaluators will report the following information relating to participant spillover data collection and analysis in annual EM&V reporting: 1) the number of participants surveyed; 2) the number of survey respondents reporting additional energy efficiency improvements; 3) the number of survey respondents who meet the spillover attribution threshold; 4) the number of respondents for which spillover savings were actually quantified; 5) the spillover savings for each respondent and overall; and 6) the spillover rate.
 The term (1-Free Ridership) is referred to as the Core NTGR.

-The annual EM&V report should also describe the means by which the participant spillover rate is calculated.
-Two possible approaches are:

-(1) Add the participant spillover rate to each project’s Core NTGR.
-The project-level NTGRs are then weighted by each project’s ex ante or ex post (if available) gross savings as a share of the total.
-This savings-weighted NTGR can then be applied to the ex post gross savings of the participant population.
-If the sample is stratified, sampling weights must be applied before applying the NTGR to the ex post gross savings of the participant population.

-(2) Estimate program spillover effects by summing overall project-level spillover estimates for the sample and dividing this sum by the total ex ante or ex post (if available) gross savings for the sample to produce the participant spillover rate.
+The report summarizing spillover should also describe the means by which the participant spillover rate is calculated.
+The preferred approach is to estimate program spillover effects by summing spillover estimates for the sample and dividing this sum by the total ex ante or ex post (if available) gross savings for all projects completed by the respondents in the sample to produce the participant spillover rate.
 This participant spillover rate can be added to the Core NTGR for the sample to yield the NTGR.
 If the sample is stratified, sampling weights must be applied before applying the NTGR to the ex post gross savings of the participant population.

-In both cases, the participant spillover rate must be calculated at the project level for Option 1 or at the program level for Option 2, using the following formula.
+Using this approach, the participant spillover rate is calculated using the following formula:

-Participant Spillover Rate=ISO+OSO in sampleEx Post Gross Impacts in sample
+Participant Spillover Rate=ISO+OSO in sampleEx Post Gross Impacts for all projects by respondents in sample

 Where: